rafaelmaeuer/Asus-P8P67Pro-Hackintosh/readme.md

 ##### WIFI / Bluetooth

 The onboard Bluetooth is disabled.
-To get WiFi and Bluetooth running, a [ASUS PCE-AC55BT PCI-E](https://www.asus.com/de/Networking/PCE-AC55BT/) card is used as adapter with a [Broadcom BCM4352 Combo](https://osxlatitude.com/forums/topic/2767-broadcom-bcm4352-80211-ac-wifi-and-bluetooth-combo-card/) card as chip.
+To get WiFi and Bluetooth running, a [ASUS PCE-AC55BT B1 PCI-E](https://www.asus.com/Networking/PCE-AC55BT-B1/) card is used as adapter with a [BroadCom BCM4352 BCM94352Z NGFF M.2](https://wikidevi.com/wiki/Broadcom_BCM94352Z) card as chip.

 ##### SATA